 4. Highly independent

-When you don’t really rely on other people, you take initiative.
+When you don’t really rely on other people, you take the initiative.

 This can come across as isolating to some but to an INTJ, it’s fulfilling.
 We enjoy taking on tasks and doing them alone simply because we like the way we process information and perform tasks better than other personality types.